Models with one level of hierarchy

 Simulation of a hierarchical model

 Simulate from the model above.
 Base your approach on the code for simulation the non-hierarchical version.
-Remember to simulate one additional number: the standard deviation of group differences
+Remember to simulate the standard deviation of group differences

 ngroup <- length(group_numbers)